laurent22/ripple/README.md

 	app := ripple.NewApplication()

+Then, after having setup the controllers and routes (see below), call:

+    http.ListenAndServe(":8080", app)

+This will create a REST API on `http://localhost:8080`

 ## Controllers ##

-A Ripple controller is a `struct` with functions that handle the GET, POST, PUT, PATCH or DELETE HTTP methods (custom HTTP methods are also supported).
+A Ripple controller is a `struct` with functions that handle the GET, POST, PUT, etc. HTTP methods (custom HTTP methods are also supported).
 The mapping between URLs and controller functions is done via routes (see below).
 Each function must start with the method name, followed by the (optional) action name.
 Each function receives a `ripple.Context` object that provides access to the full HTTP request, as well as the optional parameters.
 It also allows responding to the request.
 The code below shows a very simple controller that handles a GET method:

 	type UserController struct {}